JSLaTeX/ets/readme.md

 ## Differences from EJS

-- For simplicity and consistency, all render functions are asynchronous, so there is no `async` option.
+- For simplicity and consistency, all render functions are now asynchronous, so there is no `async` option.
 This also means that `include` functions now return promises, so to include another `.ets` file, you must use `await include('path/to/ets/file')`.

 - Because this package depends on `esbuild` to transpile TypeScript code, it's suboptimal to provide client-accessible functions since that would require loading `esbuild` into a browser.
 Thus, there is no `client` option in ETS.